core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 An alternative solution is for the proxy to collect all the individual (unicast) responses to a CoAP group request and then send back only a single (aggregated) response to the client.
 However, this solution brings up new issues:

-* The proxy does not know how many members there are in the group or how many group members will actually respond.
+* The proxy does not know how many members there are in the CoAP group or how many group members will actually respond.
 Also, the proxy does not know for how long to collect responses before sending back the aggregated response to the client.
 A CoAP client that is not using a Proxy might face the same problems in collecting responses to a multicast request.
 However, the client itself would typically have application-specific rules or knowledge on how to handle this situation, while an application-agnostic CoAP Proxy would typically not have this knowledge.
 For example, a CoAP client could monitor incoming responses and use this information to decide how long to continue collecting responses - which is something a proxy cannot do.

 * There is no default format defined in CoAP for aggregation of multiple responses into a single response.
 Such a format could be standardized based on, for example, the multipart content-format {{RFC8710}}.